MUzzell/ptpchat/PROTOCOL.md

 ###Verbs

 *.
 HELLO
- * This is the initial message that is sent when the node becomes active to a target node.
+ * This is a periodic message that is sent between nodes.
 Its purpose is to notify the target that it is online and available for communication.
-This message should be sent periodically to other known machines that it is still active.
+This message should be sent to known machines at an interval of between 0.5 to 2 seconds.
+The HELLO message does not include a msg_data attribute (or its value is set to none).
 *.
 ACK
- * Sent after all messages, used to notify that a message has been received correctly.
+ * Sent after GETCERTIFICATE, CERTIFICATE, GETKEY, KEY, MESSAGE messages, used to notify that a message has been received correctly by the immediate recipient.
 *.
 JOIN
- * Sent to a target machine to join a channel
+ * Sent to a target machine to join a channel.
 *.
 CHANNEL
  * (might remove)
 *.
 LEAVE